Best AV receivers of 2020

 Want to find the best AV receiver for the money?
-I've recently tested some of the most popular big black box options from the major brands, and the feature sets and performance levels are impeccably high in this middling price range.
+I've recently tested some of the most popular big black box options from the major brands, and the feature sets and performance levels are impressively high in this middling price range.
 From Dolby Atmos to Wi-Fi music streaming to voice control, these models have everything a home theater enthusiast needs.

 Which receiver comes out on top?